Inspiration doesn’t always hit when you need it.

 When a prospect is scrolling through their feed, your video may automatically play or a thumbnail will show.
 You need to be prepared for both because attention is measured by dividing three-second views by impressions.

-If this number is below 25%-30%, you’re paying a ton of money for impressions that don’t result in views.
+If this number is below 25%-30%, you’re paying a ton of money for impressions that don’t result in video views.

 Next, we move into interest.